Roosterbear/tips/RAILS.md

 # Ruby on Rails

 * Think about Rails as a huge Ruby Library. <br/>
+* Rails provides a _framework,_ that is, a software library that provides utilities, conventions, and organizing principles to allow us to build complex web applications.
 * Usually, web applications accept user requests, query databases and responds with data rendered in templates. <br/>

 ### Don't repeat yourself